Mitigating and Adapting to Climate Change (Disclosure based on TCFD Recommendations)

 The Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) states that “it is unequivocal that human influence has warmed the atmosphere, ocean and land,” and that “widespread and rapid changes in the atmosphere, ocean, cryosphere and biosphere have occurred.”
 Moreover, a new phase of the Paris Agreement—an international framework—kicked off in 2020.
 With countries declaring their intentions to achieve net-zero CO2 emissions and carbon neutrality, the movement driving societyʼs transition to a decarbonized society is gaining momentum, which certainly indicates that the initiatives of individual companies to reduce greenhouse gases are growing increasingly important.

-The Kubota Group sees tackling climate change as one item of materiality and has been advancing initiatives toward the “mitigation” of climate change by reducing greenhouse gas emissions mainly through energy-saving activities and the introduction of renewable energy sources and “adaptation” to be prepared for the impact of climate change.
+The Kubota Group sees “Mitigating and Adapting to Climate Change” as one of its materiality and is committed to the challenge of achieving carbon neutrality by 2050.
+It has been advancing initiatives toward the “mitigation” of climate change by reducing greenhouse gas emissions mainly through energy-saving activities and the introduction of renewable energy sources and “adaptation” to be prepared for the impact of climate change.

 - Activities towards achieving SDGs

-- Long-Term Environmental Conservation Targets 2030 and the Results for RY2019
+- Long-Term Environmental Conservation Targets 2030 and the Results for FY2021

-- Medium-Term Environmental Conservation Targets 2020 and the Results for RY2019
+- Medium-Term Environmental Conservation Targets 2025 and the Results for FY2021

 - Mitigation of Climate Change